OSC/ood-documentation/develop/_sources/customizations.rst.txt

 #.
 Copy the translation dictionary file (or create a new file with the same structure of the keys you want to modify) to ``/etc/ood/config/locales/en.yml`` and modify that copy.
 #.
 If you want apps to look for these dictionary files in a different location than ``/etc/ood/config/locales/en.yml`` you can change the location by defining ``OOD_LOCALES_ROOT`` environment variable.
 #.
 The default locale is "en".
 You can use a custom locale.
 For example, if you want the locale to be French, you can create a ``/etc/ood/config/locales/fr.yml`` and then configure the Dashboard to use this locale by setting the environment variable ``OOD_LOCALE=fr`` where the locale is just the name of the file without the extension.
-Do this in either the nginx_stage config or in the Dashboard and Job Composer env config file.
+Do this in either the ``nginx_stage`` configuration or in the Dashboard and Job Composer environment configuration file.

 In each default translation dictionary file the values that are most site-specific (and thus relevant for change) appear at the top.